Do You Need a Bike Computer? Benefits & Disadvantages Explained

 Detail on my MTB handlebar with and without a Wahoo ELEMNT BOLT v1 bike computer.

-You don’t need a bike computer if you are a casual cyclist who just wants to enjoy the ride without knowing his ride data.
-However, bike computers are crucial for those who want to learn more about their performance.
-They can record advanced metrics and are compatible with additional sensors like power meters or HR monitors.
-They can also navigate, display maps, and more.
+You don’t need a bike computer if you are a casual cyclist who just wants to enjoy the ride without knowing their ride data.
+However, bike computers are essential for anyone looking to improve their performance.
+They can record advanced metrics and are compatible with additional sensors, such as power meters and HR monitors.
+However, keep in mind that these sensors require additional investments.
+Bike computers also last longer than smartphones and are less prone to mechanical damage.

 Continue reading to find more ways to benefit from a bike computer and why you should get one.